RamanGodun/firebase-with-BLoC-or-CUBIT/ADR.md

-# 📘 Architectural Decision Record (ADR.md)
+# 📘 Architectural Decision Record

 ## 🧠 Context

-This document summarizes architectural decisions made during the development of the **`firebase_with_bloc_or_cubit`** project — a test-task showcasing a scalable and production-aligned Flutter app integrated with Firebase.
+This document summarizes architectural decisions made during the development of the **`firebase_with_bloc_or_cubit`** project — a test-task showcasing a scalable Flutter app integrated with Firebase.

 ---